HanifNaOH/hanifnaoh.github.io/content/en/posts/my-first-post/index.md

 This is my first post for my blog.
 I hope you will enjoy it.

-# Introduction
+## Introduction

 Hello there! 👋 I'm Hanif, a passionate college student hailing from Indonesia.
-Currently pursuing a degree in Computer Science, I find myself deeply engrossed in the fascinating world of Game Development.
+Currently pursuing a degree major in Computer Science and I have a minor in Game Application Development, I find myself lost in the fascinating world of Game Development.

 ## Academic Background